anieldev/demonet/README.md

 #### Side notes and alternative hash functions
 - Why Bcrypt is [better than SHA-256 for storing passwords](https://codahale.com/how-to-safely-store-a-password/).
 - Argon2 won the 2015 [Password Hashing Competition](https://www.password-hashing.net/).
-It is recommended as a better alternative to Bcrypt for newer systems.
+Argon2id is recommended as a better alternative to Bcrypt for newer systems.
-- [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) is recommended by NIST and has FIPS-140 validated implementations.
-Bcrypt does a better job at being GPU/ASIC resistant than PBKDF2.
+- [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) received approval by NIST and has validated FIPS-140 compliance.
+However, Bcrypt is generally preferred as it holds up better with GPU/ASIC attacks than PBKDF2 with similar inputs.

 ### Bcrypt hash function